JustABreathingHuman/Random-python-tools/applications/000info.md

 **AutoHotkey:** Very useful application for running automation scripts.

+**Chat.zip:** Two .exes to allow server hosting and chatting.
+More information and usage instructions can be found in .py.

 **RevoUninstaller:** Good for finding and deleting applications, as well as the leftover files from them.

 **SteamSetup:** Just incase you somehow don't have access to the steam website.